-1. Remove the head restraint.
+Lower the outer head restraint to the lowest position and pull up the center head restraint.
 Unlock the seatback and fold it down.

-Folding up the rear seats will enlarge the luggage compartment.
+Vehicles without third seats-Folding up the rear seats will enlarge the luggage compartment.
 See "Luggage stowage precautions" in Part 2 for precautions to observe for loading luggage.